3VL: Using Trees to Improve Vision-Language Models' Interpretability: Abstract

 \section{Abstract}

-\vlfull{} models (\vlm{}s) have proved effective at aligning image and text representations, producing superior zero-shot results when transferred to many downstream tasks.
-However, these representations suffer some key shortcomings in \clcfull{} (\clc{}) understanding such as recognizing objects' attributes, states, and relations between different objects.
+\vlfull{} models (\vlm{}s) have proven to be effective at aligning image and text representations, producing superior zero-shot results when transferred to many downstream tasks.
+However, these representations suffer from some key shortcomings in understanding \clcfull{} (\clc{}), such as recognizing objects' attributes, states, and relations between different objects.
 Moreover, \vlm{}s typically have poor interpretability, making it challenging to debug and mitigate compositional-understanding failures.
-In this work, we introduce the \oursmfull{} (\textbf{\oursm{}}) model architecture and training technique accompanied by our proposed \textbf{Anchor} inference method and \oursifull{} (\textbf{\oursi{}}) interpretability tool.
-By expanding the text of an arbitrary image-text pair into a hierarchical tree structure using language analysis tools, \oursm{} allows inducing this structure into the visual representation learned by the model, enhancing its interpretability and compositional reasoning.
-Additionally, we show how Anchor, a simple technique for text unification, can be employed to filter nuisance factors while increasing \clc{} understanding performance, e.g., on the fundamental VL-Checklist benchmark.
-We also exhibit how \oursi{}, which performs a differential comparison between \vlm{} relevancy maps, enables us to generate compelling visualizations of the reasons for a model's success or failure.
+In this work, we introduce the architecture and training technique of \oursmfull{} (\textbf{\oursm{}}) model accompanied by our proposed \textbf{Anchor} inference method and \oursifull{} (\textbf{\oursi{}}) interpretability tool.
+By expanding the text of an arbitrary image-text pair into a hierarchical tree structure using language analysis tools, \oursm{} allows the induction of this structure into the visual representation learned by the model, enhancing its interpretability and compositional reasoning.
+Additionally, we show how Anchor, a simple technique for text unification, can be used to filter nuisance factors while increasing \clc{} understanding performance, e.g., on the fundamental VL-Checklist benchmark.
+We also show how \oursi{}, which performs a differential comparison between \vlm{} relevancy maps, enables us to generate compelling visualizations of the reasons for a model's success or failure.
+Our code is available at: \href{https://github.com/niryellinek/3VL}{https://github.com/niryellinek/3VL}.